-Setting appointments is crucial to landing new clients, establishing an excellent client experience, and growing your business.
-Use this guide to set and manage appointments efficiently.
+Setting appointments is crucial to establishing an excellent client experience.
+Use this guide to set and manage appointments efficiently and grow your business.

-At first glance, this all seems quite simple.
-However, there’s an art to the process of scheduling and meeting with clients.
-If you get good at the art, you’ll likely notice a significant increase in revenue as you close more deals and your relationships with your clients become stronger.
+At first glance, setting appointments seems quite simple.
+However, there’s an art to scheduling meetings with clients.
+Once you nail your process for scheduling and meeting with clients, you’ll likely notice a significant increase in revenue as you close more deals—and your relationships with your clients become stronger.

 - Why you need a plan for appointment setting

-- Setting the stage for your appointments & meetings
+- Setting the stage for your appointments and meetings

 - Preparing for client meetings

 - Separating meetings and paid appointments

 - Make your appointment setting process more effective today